NVIDIA/NeMo-Framework-Launcher/README.md

 ### 2.5.
 DreamBooth

-Dreambooth is a solution to personalize large diffusion models like Stable Diffusion, which are powerful but lack the ability to mimic subjects of a given reference set.
-With Dreambooth, you only need a few images of a specific subject to fine-tune a pretrained text-to-image model, so that it learns to bind a unique identifier with a special subject.
+DreamBooth is a solution to personalize large diffusion models like Stable Diffusion, which are powerful but lack the ability to mimic subjects of a given reference set.
+With DreamBooth, you only need a few images of a specific subject to fine-tune a pretrained text-to-image model, so that it learns to bind a unique identifier with a special subject.
 This unique identifier can then be used to synthesize fully-novel photorealistic images of the subject contextualized in different scenes.

-Dreambooth provides a new prior preservation loss, which enables synthesizing the subject in diverse scenes, poses, views, and lighting conditions that do not appear in the reference images.
-With this new approach, Dreambooth achieves several previously-unassailable tasks, including subject recontextualization, text-guided view synthesis, appearance modification, and artistic rendering, while still preserving the subject's key features.
+DreamBooth provides a new prior preservation loss, which enables synthesizing the subject in diverse scenes, poses, views, and lighting conditions that do not appear in the reference images.
+With this new approach, DreamBooth achieves several previously-unassailable tasks, including subject recontextualization, text-guided view synthesis, appearance modification, and artistic rendering, while still preserving the subject's key features.